How Cohousing Works

 At River Trail Commons, residents participate in decision-making related to shared spaces and community life.
 This collaborative approach helps ensure the neighborhood reflects the values and priorities of its residents.

 Cohousing governance is structured and designed to be efficient and respectful of people’s time.
-Participation is part of what makes the community work, but it is not overwhelming or all-consuming.
+Participation helps make the community work, but it is not overwhelming or all-consuming.

 See if this community fits your lifestyle.